Pvt. Vincent Charles Sykora

-As the ship made its way north it swayed in the waves.
-Many of the prisoners became seasick.
-They retched when they tried to throw up since there was no food in their stomachs.
-The next day, the POWs heard the sound of a plane.
-An American plane flew over the ship.
-Moments later bombs exploded near the ship.
-The sound of machinegun fire was heard by the POWs.
+As the ship made its way north it swayed in the waves, and many of the prisoners became seasick.
+They retched when they tried to throw up, since there was no food in their stomachs.
+The next day, the POWs heard the sound of a plane, and an American plane flew over the ship.
+Moments later bombs exploded near the ship rocking it in the water.
+The sound of machine gun fire was heard by the POWs.
 The Japanese once again tied down the hatch covers cutting off the air.
 Over the next three days, there were several more alerts.
 Each time the hatch covers were battened down leaving the POWs in darkness.

 On August 24th, the ship arrived in Zamboanga where it waited for ten days until the Shinyo Maru arrived.
-The POWs were not allowed out of the holds during this time.
-The conditions in the ship's holds were terrible.
+The POWs were not allowed out of the holds during this time, and the conditions in the ship's holds were terrible.
 Not only were the holds hot and steamy, but the floors were covered with human waste.
 In addition, the longer the POWs were in the holds the stench became worse.
 The Japanese realized that they had to do something, so the POWs were allowed on deck and sprayed with salt water.

 It was at this time that the Japanese guards threatened to kill the POWs if the ship came under attack by American planes or submarines.
 The ship was now part of a convoy designated as C-076.
 Since the POWs had not heard any air raid alerts, they assumed that they were safe.

-The POWs in the smaller hold were also wounded from the torpedo hits.
-But, the hold remained dry.
+The POWs in the smaller hold were also wounded from the torpedo hits, but the hold remained dry.
 Many of these POWs also were able to make it onto the deck and attempted to swim to shore.
 As they swam, they were fired upon by the same seven Japanese officers.

 Of the 750 POWs who were boarded onto the ship,

 82 POWs escaped.
-One man died on shore while the
+One man died on shore

-remainder were rescued by Filipino guerillas and
+while the remainder were rescued by Filipino

-returned to U.S. Forces in October 1944.
+guerillas and returned to U.S. Forces in October